Universite-Gustave-Eiffel/I-Simpa/README.md

 ## **License**

-I-Simpa is an application developped by Ifsttar under the GENERAL PUBLIC LICENSE Version 3, please refere to [GPLv3](https://github.com/Ifsttar/I-Simpa/blob/master/LICENSE.md) for more details about it and [here](https://github.com/Ifsttar/I-Simpa/blob/master/Docs/License.txt) for Ifsttar informations.
+I-Simpa is an application developped by Ifsttar under the GENERAL PUBLIC LICENSE Version 3, please refere to [GPLv3](https://github.com/Ifsttar/I-Simpa/blob/master/LICENSE.md) for more details about it and [here](https://github.com/Ifsttar/I-Simpa/blob/master/Docs/License.txt) for Ifsttar information.